9 Top Shampoos for Hair Loss: My 2023 Review

 Why You Need It

-If you can narrow down your hair type and the rate of loss, Nioxin’s various systems could offer a solution.
-If you have no idea what’s causing your hair loss or thinning hair, an all-rounder shampoo like Pura D’Or, Lipogaine or Grow Me might be a good option, especially as they’re all quite good value and you can simply swap out your existing hair care products for several months as an experiment.
+If you have no idea what’s causing your hair loss or thinning hair, try an all-rounder shampoo like Pura D’Or or Lipogaine: they’re good value and you can swap out your existing hair care products for several months as an experiment.

 Common Questions